The Sea And Sand of MUI NE

 Something’s off.

-I was just hoping that he wouldn’t achieve to get the bloody thing going.
+I was just hoping that he wouldn’t get the bloody thing going.

 I didn’t want to go up the mountains in a provisionally ‘repaired’ vehicle.
 But we weren’t even close to this scenario: the driver – between chain-smoking his cigarettes – laid under the vehicle that kept dropping pieces.